Configuring Identity Providers

 Linking your IDP with Cloud Access Management allows it to detect cloud access for outside users without local cloud credentials or native user access.
 This gives you greater visibility and context into who has cloud access and how that access is being granted.

 If you are using Microsoft Azure Active Directory (AD) as your enterprise directory, you can configure Azure as your identity provider to provide federated access to Amazon Web Services (AWS).

 Confirm the following is configured in your Azure and AWS cloud environments before proceeding:

-- Please see the Microsoft tutorial on integrating Azure Active Directory single sign-on (SSO) with Amazon Web Services (AWS).
+- Please refer to the Microsoft tutorial on integrating Azure Active Directory single sign-on (SSO) with Amazon Web Services (AWS).

 - In the Azure portal, confirm the groups you are using to map access to AWS are entered correctly.
 You can look up the application under Enterprise Applications on the Azure portal.

 In order to register Okta to work with Cloud Access Management, you will need to connect Okta to AWS.
-See the Okta help for guidance.
+Refer to the Okta help for guidance.

 In order to register your Okta source with Cloud Access Management, you'll need to find the application ID.
 After you've configured the AWS Account Federation app in Okta, you can choose to have multiple instances of the app with different names.
 Identify the name of the specific instance you want to onboard with Cloud Access Management before proceeding.

 Log into Okta and go to the admin portal.

 Search for the name of the AWS instance you want to onboard and select it.